MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-run-diagnostics.md

 1. If you have not authenticated yet, you must provide your username and password.

+1. Choose the test you want to perform:
+   1. Test the health of the configuration
+   1. Trace an R code execution
+   1. Trace a Python code execution
+   1. Trace a web service execution

+### Test configuration

-1. Choose **Test configuration** for a 'health report' of the configuration including a code execution test:
+1. From the diagnostic menu, choose **Test configuration** for a 'health report' of the configuration including a code execution test.

 1. Review the test results.
-If any issues arise, investigate the [log files](#logs) and attempt to resolve the issues.
+If any issues arise, a raw report will appear.
+You can also investigate the [log files](#logs) and attempt to resolve the issues.

 1. After making your corrections, [restart the component](configure-use-admin-utility.md#startstop) in question.
 It may take a few minutes for a component to restart.

 1. Rerun the diagnostic test to make sure all is running smoothly now.

-   >[!NOTE]
-   >You can also get a health report directly using [the `status` API call](https://microsoft.github.io/deployr-api-docs/#get-status).
+You can also get a health report directly using [the `status` API call](https://microsoft.github.io/deployr-api-docs/#get-status).

-1. For the 'raw details' on the health of the system and review the output, choose **Get raw server status**.
+### Trace a code execution (R or Python)

-1. To trace the execution of specific R code and retrieve request IDs for debugging purposes, choose **Trace code execution**:
+To go through the execution of a specific line of code and retrieve request IDs for debugging purposes, run a trace.

+1. From the diagnostic menu, choose either **Trace R code execution** or **Trace Python code execution** depending on the language you are using.

-      1. Enter the R code you want to run and trace.
+1. When prompted, enter the code you want to trace.

 1. To start the trace, press the Enter key (carriage return).

 1. Review the trace output.

+### Trace a code execution (R or Python)

 1. To trace the execution of specific service and retrieve request IDs for debugging purposes, choose **Trace service execution**:
       1. Enter the service name and version after the syntax `<service-name>/<version>` such as `my-service/1.1`.